Social Inclusion Strategy

 Contributions and Spending to Support National Policies

-Pursuant to the Company's "Principles for Ethical Management" Article 7, the Company shall not donate political contribution or offer, promise any facilitating payment.
-As a result, our contributions to create or influence public policy mainly are made for trade associations, and supporting policies and events held by both national and local governmental entities.
+Pursuant to Articles 8 and 9 of the Company's "Procedures for Ethical Management and Guidelines for Conduct", the Company shall not donate political contribution or offer, promise any facilitating payment.
+As a result, our contributions mainly are made for trade associations, and supporting policies and events held by both national and local governmental entities.

 Contributions and Expenditures